erichlof/Test-Webpage/README.md

 <br>
 <h2> Live Test Demos </h2>

 * [Simple Canvas Demo](https://erichlof.github.io/Test-Webpage/WebPageCanvasTest.html) Shows how to set up a fullscreen Canvas element inside a simple HTML webpage shell.
+Also this demo provides a slider control for changing the Canvas resolution in pixels.